vatsalkudecha/book-social-network/readme.md

 ## Learning Objectives

-By following this project, students will learn:

 - Designing a class diagram from business requirements
 - Implementing a mono repo approach
 - Securing an application using JWT tokens with Spring Security
 - Registering users and validating accounts via email
 - Utilizing inheritance with Spring Data JPA
 - Implementing the service layer and handling application exceptions
-- Object validation using JSR-303 and Spring Validation
+- Object validation using Spring Validation
 - Handling custom exceptions
 - Implementing pagination and REST API best practices
 - Using Spring Profiles for environment-specific configurations
 - Documenting APIs using OpenAPI and Swagger UI
 - Implementing business requirements and handling business exceptions
 - Dockerizing the infrastructure
-- CI/CD pipeline & deployment

 ---